Studies suggest that eating a lot of meat increases health risks. But don't despair: Here are some seriously satisfying ways to cut down, flavorfully.

-1. Eat the yummy bad stuff, but in small amounts
+1. Eat meat in small amounts

 - For high-heat cooking: almond, avocado, hazelnut, palm and refined olive oil.